-A study titled, “The antenatal measurement of foetal urine production” mentions: “Two mechanisms help to explain the relationship between decreased AFV and perinatal morbidity and mortality.
+A study titled “The antenatal measurement of foetal urine production” mentions that “two mechanisms help to explain the relationship between decreased AFV and perinatal morbidity and mortality.
 Decreased fluid may reflect uteroplacental insufficiency, especially in growth-retarded and postdate foetuses.”

 The bpp scan cost is not very high.
 However, it varies from hospital to hospital.
 Speak to the radiologist before consenting to the procedure.

-A biophysical profile is a standard tool that helps us monitor the baby and possibly prevent fetal distress.
+A biophysical profile is a standard tool that helps the doctor to monitor the baby and possibly prevent fetal distress.
 It is a tool for providing antenatal fetal surveillance.
-The false-negatives in bpp is very low (0.77 mortality per 1000 babies), and hence it’s a reliable procedure.
+The false-negatives in BPP is very low (0.77 mortality per 1000 babies), and hence it’s a reliable procedure.
 When the test results indicate a risk to the growing fetus, the physicians can take measures to intervene and avoid progressive metabolic acidosis, which can result in death.